apollographql/docs/src/content/graphos/sso/azure-ad-integration-guide.md

 5. On step 7 (**Group Access**), select the groups you want to grant access to SSO for GraphOS Studio.
 6. Select **Done** to complete the configuration!

-## Notify Apollo
+## 7. Notify Apollo

-Once you have completed the steps above, reach out to your Apollo contact.
-They will complete the SSO setup process.
+After you complete the steps above, reach out to your Apollo contact.
+They will complete your SSO setup.